Aiden-Robinson/Sentiment-Analysis-Neural-Network-with-Tensorflow/README.md

 ### The output from running the model
 ![Just The Review](https://user-images.githubusercontent.com/106715980/178889667-b650683e-d186-4d8c-ab3c-9e514e6ce568.png)

+## The Data
+The data we use was imported from Tensorflows's website for this tutorial.
+They are real reviews from IMDb's webste.
+25000 polar movie reviews are for testing data, 25000 are for training data.
+There is also unlabeled data for use as well.

 ## Training the model

 ## Preprocessing the Data
 For both the data that the model was trained on and our individual review, there requires preprocessing on the .txt files inro a readable format for the model.
-When training the model, I set the vocabulary size to 10000 meaning it only recognizes the 10000 most common words that appear in the training data and any uncommon word that might only come up once or twice is marked as unknown so it doesn't throw the model off.
-The words and integers are placed in a dictionary called `word_index`, but I added 3 of my own keys first:
+To start, I standardized the length of each review to 250 words to keep it consistent.
+When training the model, I set the vocabulary size to 88000 meaning it only recognizes the 88000 most common words that appear in the training data and any uncommon word that might only come up once or twice is marked as unknown so it doesn't throw the model off. .The words and integers are placed in a dictionary called `word_index`, but I added 3 of my own keys first:
 - `word_index["<PAD>"]= 0` is an integer to fill extra space in the review to meet a certain length requirement
 - `word_index["<START>"]=1` is an integer put at the start of every review to indicate that it is the start
 - `word_index["<UNK>"]=2` is an integer used for unknown words (words not within the dictionary)